GraniteWMS/GraniteDocs/docs/integration/evo/integration-jobs.md

 ### Set up database triggers, views, and data

+!!! warning
+    The all in one script is planned for release with V6.
+Until then use the existing individual scripts at `Dropbox\Granite Releases\Granite V5.0\GraniteDatabase\Evo\Scheduled Jobs`

 Run the `PastelEVOIntegrationJobs_Create.sql` or `PastelEVOIntegrationJobs_Create_Evo7.sql` script to create all the views, triggers and ScheduledJob table entries needed.

 Use the Evo7 script only for version 7.x sites, for version 9 and up use the standard one.